tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-2.md

 * **Load distribution.** DNS is also used to perform load distribution among replicated servers, such as replicated Web servers.

-## DNS: CRITICAL NETWORK FUNCTIONS VIA THE CLIENT-SERVER PARADIGM
+## DNS: Critical Network Functions via The Client-Server Paradigm

 * Like HTTP, FTP, and SMTP, the DNS protocol is an application-layer protocol since it
     * runs between communicating end systems using the client-server paradigm and